Ask a Sales Manager or Ops Director and they’ll tell you “when the contract is signed”.

 Ask the Customer and they’ll tell you, “when they’ve received the product or service!”

 The challenge is that closing the sale is not just one single moment in time.
 It’s a series of steps with a number of touch points and your client’s buying journey is a process throughout your organisation that should be understood, mapped, managed and monitored.

 This idea that the sale is a series of steps, goes against traditional sales philosophy where we were led to believe that the sale is closed in a single moment.

-Instead you need to understand the Closing Process of your organisation so you can work out, firstly where it can be improved either through process, automation or improved sales skills, and secondly how to create the sales reporting that works for your business.
+Instead, you need to understand the Closing Process of your organisation so you can work out, firstly where it can be improved either through a process, automation or improved sales skills, and secondly how to create the sales reporting that works for your business.